 Repairing: Repairing machines or systems using the needed tools.

-Types of Hand Grinding and Polishing Worker
+Types of Hand Grinding & Polishing Worker Jobs

 - Jewel Hole Cornerer